tmobaird/i-want-to-contribute/CONTRIBUTING.md

 Examples:

-Referencing to doc files, use a relative URL path like: [create-react-app-readme](docs/create-react-app-readme.md).
+Referencing to doc files, use a relative URL path like: `[create-react-app-readme](docs/create-react-app-readme.md)`.

-Referencing source code files, use a full url path like: [src/components/SearchBar.jsx]().
+Referencing source code files, use a full url path like: `[SearchBar.jsx](https://github.com/tmobaird/i-want-to-contribute/blob/master/src/components/SearchBar.jsx)`.

+The doc book for this project currently lives as a GitBook [here](https://tmobaird.gitbooks.io/i-want-to-contribute/).
+All doc files should be optimized for GitBook, using normal Markdown Syntax ([Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).

 ### General Non-Doc Contribution Flow